 WooCommerce Essentials: Setting Up WooCommerce Pages

 However different they may be, all the online stores have one thing in common – a set of default pages that includes all the necessary online shop functionalities.
 These are the pages that provide the customer with an overview of their order, where they can check their personal data, choose payment type, and similar details that are essential for the final transaction to take place.
-WooCommerce has all of these pages, and we will show you how to set them, but first let’s just clear the way by answering some essential questions.
+WooCommerce has all of these pages, and we will show you how to set them, but first let’s just clear the way by answering some essential questions that will help everyone who is not sure how to start an online store.

 In this article you will learn: